Daily living - Activity 4: Washing and bathing

 - “unaided” means without - (a) the use of an aid or appliance; or (b) supervision, prompting or assistance.

-See also DWP guidance on Activity 4 from the Personal Independence Payment assessment guide for assessment providers (part 2).
+See also DWP guidance on Activity 4 in section 2.3 of the Personal Independence Payment assessment guide for assessment providers.

 Case law